-Jonathan Davidson, executive director of supervision – retail and authorisations at the FCA, said: “We are very concerned that a significant number of interest only mortgage customers may not be able to repay the capital at the end of the mortgage and be at risk of losing their homes”.
+Jonathan Davidson, executive director of supervision retail and authorizations at the FCA, said: “We are very concerned that a significant number of interest-only mortgage customers may not be able to repay the capital at the end of the mortgage and be at risk of losing their homes.”

-It is recommended that people with interest only mortgages to contact their lenders to discuss repayment options as it is feared that some will not have the means to repay the capital at the end of the mortgage term.
+It is recommended that people with interest-only mortgages contact their lenders to discuss repayment options as it is feared that some will not have the means to repay the capital at the end of the mortgage term.

-The FCA estimates that 20% mortgage customers have an interest only mortgage, this is where a borrower pays only the interest on the mortgage and does not repay the capital as part of the monthly payment.
-Many of these types of mortgages were taken out during the property boom between 2000 and 2007, when this mortgage option was an attractive way for borrowers to get onto the property ladder.
+The FCA estimates that 20% of mortgage customers have an interest-only mortgage, this is where a borrower pays only the interest on the mortgage and does not repay the capital as part of the monthly payment.
+Many of these types of mortgages were taken out during the property boom between 2000 and 2007 when this mortgage option was an attractive way for borrowers to get onto the property ladder.

-you are on an interest-only mortgage – what can you do?
+Are you are on an “interest-only mortgage”, What can you do?

 - If your lender permits, you could extend the term of your loan to give you more time to build up funds to pay off the debt.

 - Switch to a half-and-half mortgage.
 As the name suggests, this is a mortgage where half is on a repayment basis and the rest is interest-only.
 This allows borrowers to pay down the debt, but with less of a financial burden than moving to a full repayment deal.
 A mortgage broker will be able to offer advice on which lenders can help.

 - Make overpayments as you are allowed to pay up to 10 % of your mortgage balance.
 Even if you’re unable to switch your loan, in most instances you will be able to make overpayments on your current interest-only mortgage and reduce the debt.